UNLOCK YOUR CHILD'S

 6. Billions

 Billions is a thrilling TV series that follows New York City’s high-stakes financial and political worlds, focusing on the intense rivalry between billionaire hedge fund manager Bobby Axelrod and US Attorney Chuck Rhoades.
-The fictitious show delves into the moral dilemmas faced by those in positions of power and the personal and professional sacrifices required to succeed at any cost.
+The fictitious show unearths the moral dilemmas faced by those in positions of power and the personal and professional sacrifices required to succeed at any cost.

 Takeaway: Imparts information about potential negative consequences of unbridled ambition.